Jscorz/JS-Portfolio/README.md

 ---

-**Tech used:** HTML, CSS, Bootstrap, SASS, Jquery, Javascript
+**Tech used:** HTML, CSS, Bootstrap, Sass, Jquery, Javascript

-I had started the layout of the portfolio with a template.
-I made this decision so I could focus more time on projects.
-I customized it a bit further to personalize it.
+I implemented the layout of the portfolio with a template to begin with.
+I made this decision so I could focus more time on developing projects.
+I customized the portfolio a bit further to personalize it.